Siniša Mali plagiarism scandal: Complaints and university reaction

 Total of 4 complaints were filed to the university's Professional Ethics Board against the findings of the FON's commission.
 One, upheld by Todorović and Vesna Rakić-Vodinelić, was signed by 140 university professors.
 Second complaint was filed by 3 professors from the University of Belgrade Faculty of Law (Miodrag Jovanović, Goran Dajović, Bojan Spaić) who challenged the report on percentage of allegedly allowed plagiarism and commission's erroneous effort to comment and examine scientific contribution instead of checking if it is an original piece of work.
-Third and fourth complaints were was filed by professors Predrag Simonović (Faculty of Biology) and Aleksej Tarasjev ("Siniša Stanković" Institute for Biology Research), respectively.
+The third and fourth complaints were filed by professors Predrag Simonović (Faculty of Biology) and Aleksej Tarasjev ("Siniša Stanković" Institute for Biology Research), respectively.

 After the complaint period expired on 24 May, rector Ivanka Popović forwarded the complaints to the Professional Ethics Board.
 Acting upon the complaints, on 15 July the board again returned the doctorate back to the FON for new deliberation, giving them 60 days to do so.
 They concluded that the commission's findings, on which the faculty's decision was made, were "incomplete, unclear and contradictory".
 When published, board's report stated that faculty's commission didn't check if the doctorate is plagiarized at all, judging the “scientific contribution” instead, which wasn't its task.
 The board also asked for feedback from both the faculty and Mali, regarding new complaints.
 The faculty responded to the board, Mali didn't.
 They also instructed the commission that software check is only one of the ways to check for plagiarism.
 Some professors criticized the board for not declaring a plagiarism right away, while others resigned their administrative posts in protest (Slobodan Prvanović, Ognjen Radović).
 Prvanović, deputy member of the board, resigned the post and accused the board of preparing the decision for returning the report months ago, in order to accommodate the ruling establishment in the state, to which Mali belonged.
 He asked the Senate to dismiss the board for being compromised, but that didn't happen.
 He also reported pressure he experienced from hiss director, head of the Physics Institute, Aleksandar Bogojević.

 Rector Popović asked for the professors not to pressure the board.
 Critics responded that the board was left alone for months and again made a bad decision, while the "post festum" criticism is not a pressure.